Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Try out sprays to discourage scratching.

-There are different types of sprays available that are designed to keep your cat from scratching in places they shouldn’t.
+Different types of sprays are available to keep your cat from scratching in places they shouldn’t.
 Some carry a scent that’s unpleasant to cats, while some smell similar to cat pheromones that signify safety or even that the area has already been “marked”.

 woman ceaning couch